serebit/wraith-master/README.md

 ./gradlew package
 ```

-To install the built artifacts, run the following:
+To install the built artifacts and their associated resources, run the following:

 ```bash
 ./gradlew install
 ```

 This will install the packages in `/usr/local` by default.
 To change the installation directory, pass a parameter to the above task in the format `-Pinstalldir="/your/install/dir"`.
+You can also change the directory that the udev rules will be installed in by passing the parameter `-Pinstalldir="/your/udev/dir"` (the rules are installed to `/etc/udev` by default).
+You can also disable the installation of udev rules entirely by passing the parameter `-Pnoudev`, although this argument is automatically applied on Linux distributions that don't use udev.

 ## Runtime Dependencies